 Enter the email address you signed up with and we'll email you a link to reset your password.

-Recommended Coworking Space in Carterton and nearby
+Top Coworking Space in Carterton and Nearby

-Recent Reviews in Carterton
+Recent Reviews of Shared Office Space in Carterton

 A small town in the Wellington Region of New Zealand, Carterton is predominantly a farming enclave sitting on the North Island.
 Founded in 1857, it was originally known as "Three Mile Bush" and served as a housing site for workers building the road between Wellington and Masterton.
 It was then named "Charles Carter" after the guy that was in charge of the building of the Black Bridge over the Waiohine River in the south of the town.
 Today it's known as "New Zealand's Daffodil capital" holding an annual daffodil festival in September.
 A leader in many respects, Carterton was the first place in the world to elect a transsexual mayor in 1999.
 From farmers' markets to numerous other historical landmarks, there is plenty to see and do in Carterton that will keep you entertained.
 Located 14km from Masterton and about 80km from Wellington, the 5,320 residents love to hang out in cafes, watch the "All Blacks" or get creative in a coworking venue.